-A permit is required to conduct a procession, parade, demonstration, or race in New York City.
-Although the NYPD reviews and approves or disapproves the application, the process is organized on a citywide level through the Mayor's Office of Citywide Event Coordination and Management.
+A permit is required to conduct a procession, parade, demonstration, or athletic event in New York City.
+The NYPD reviews and approves or disapproves these applications.
+The review process includes conferral on a citywide-level with other city agencies whose operations may be impacted by the event.

 |If the procession, parade, rally, demonstration, or race begins, ends, or passes through a pedestrian plaza, you will need to obtain an additional permit through the city's Street Activity Permit Office (SAPO).|

 |If the event begins, ends, or passes through a public park, you will need to obtain an additional permit through the New York City Parks Department.|

 Applications for permits to use for sound devices can be obtained and filed at the precinct where the prospective event is expected to take place.

 Download and fill out a Sound Device Application.
 The application must be filed at the precinct where the device is to be used no less than five days before the event.
 There is a $45 fee, payable by certified check or money order.
 If approved, permits are normally ready for pickup on the day of the event or as directed by the precinct staff.